35 Ways to Fall Asleep and Stay Asleep

 Set the mood (for sleeping, silly!) by dimming the lights and creating a relaxing, amber glow.
 Bright lights, like blue light, keep you awake, but soft, yellow-toned lighting is a gentler way to relax without sitting in complete darkness.

 Some sound machines also include a night light for two-in-one relaxation features and less bedside clutter.
-If any amount of light creeping into your eyes disrupts your sleep, try a weighted eye mask for complete darkness.
+If any amount of light creeping into your eyes disrupts your sleep, try an eye mask for complete darkness.

 14. Put On Comfy Jammies